 - Maximum Request $50,000

 Applicants are required to demonstrate investment in a project by providing matching funds for eligible one-time project expenses that are incurred and expended within the eligible funding period in an amount that is one half the total grant amount requested from the Iowa Arts Council.
 Required matching funds may be spent on goods and services acquired through vendors located in or outside of Iowa.
-Update for fiscal year 2021: The required 50% match may be either in-kind or cash match.
+The required 50% match may be either in-kind or cash match.
 For example, an applicant that requests $10,000 in grant funds must have at least $5,000 in cash or in-kind match for a minimum total project budget of $15,000.

 The 50% match requirement means that the minimum eligible project budget is $15,000 for a $10,000 grant request and the minimum eligible project budget is $75,000 for a $50,000 grant request.

 Grant recipients will receive one half of the grant award at the start of the funding period.
-The remaining one half of the award will be disbursed on a reimbursement basis after the grant recipient demonstrates the grant funds and required matching funds have been spent by providing documentation of expenditures and proof of purchase from Iowa vendors on forms provided by the department.
+The remaining one half of the award will be disbursed after the grant recipient demonstrates the grant funds and required matching funds have been spent by providing documentation of expenditures and proof of purchase from Iowa vendors on forms provided by the department.
 Failure to demonstrate that the grant recipient has completed the project to the satisfaction of the Iowa Department of Cultural Affairs will result in the requirement to repay the grant funds to the State of Iowa within 30 days of the end of the funding period.

 Eligible applicants must meet all of the following requirements.
 Individuals who do not meet these requirements are not eligible to apply.

 - If awarded funding, the individual filmmaker will be legally and financially responsible for the grant award and meeting contract requirements